digitalocean/Kubernetes-Starter-Kit-Developers/04-setup-prometheus-stack/README.md

 Next, you will make use of the `ServiceMonitor` CRD exposed by the `Prometheus Operator`, to define a new target for monitoring.

-Steps required to add the `Emojivoto` service, for `Prometheus` to monitor:
+Steps required to add all `Emojivoto` services for `Prometheus` monitoring:

 1. First, change directory (if not already) where the `Starter Kit` Git repository was cloned: